-BA (Hons) Dance aims to foster through creative/technical practice, theoretical learning and industry relevant experience, opportunities for students who aspire to become for example, dance artists, teachers, or arts facilitators within the creative industries.
-Across all levels of learning BA (Hons) Dance immerses students in technical and creative research, embedding daily practice as relevant to dancemaking.
-In depth practice and research are undertaken with level appropriateness developing innovative and informed creative processes and products.
+BA (Hons) Dance aims to foster through creative/technical practice, theoretical learning and industry relevant experience, opportunities for students who aspire to become for example; dance artists, teachers, or arts facilitators within the creative industries.
+Across all levels of learning BA (Hons) Dance immerses students in technical and creative research, with daily dance practice.

+In depth dance practice and research are undertaken in order for students to develop innovative and informed creative processes and products as appropriate to the student's level.
 The course explores discipline specificity alongside interdisciplinarity and experimentation.
-BA (Hons) dance is connected to the dance and wider arts ecology of the city and the region, further developing well established relationships with key artistic, academic and professional organisations, whilst forging new relationships as relevant to an evolving discipline.
-Through the provision of meaningful learning experiences BA (Hons) Dance aims to underpin sustainable practices as relevant to the individual.
+BA (Hons) Dance is connected to the dance and wider arts ecology of the city and the region, having well established relationships with key artistic, academic and professional organisations, whilst forging new relationships as relevant to an evolving discipline.
+Through the provision of meaningful learning experiences BA (Hons) Dance aims to facilitate students to develop their own individual, sustainable dance practice.